West Hill, Toronto: Education

 West Hill Collegiate Institute is a public secondary school situated in West Hill.

 Maplewood High School is a public vocational high school.

-Sir Robert L. Borden Business and Technical Institute uses to be served as a technical school in the area.
+Sir Robert L. Borden Business and Technical Institute used to serve as a technical school in the area until it was shut down.

 Three public school boards operate in West Hill, the Conseil scolaire Viamonde (CSV), the Toronto Catholic District School Board (TCDSB), and the Toronto District School Board (TDSB).
 TCDSB are separate public school boards, whereas CSV, and TDSB are secular public school boards, with the former being French first language school board, and the latter being English first language school board.

 TDSB operates two active secondary school in the neighbourhood, West Hill Collegiate Institute.
 It was constructed in 1954 and opened to 376 students on September 6, 1955.

 Schools in West Hill that are operated by public school boards include: